Top two ACC offenses look to new faces to keep humming - WHIZ News

 North Carolina State’s Dave Doeren received a two-year contract extension.
 Mack Brown also received a new contract that will keep him with the Tar Heels through 2025.

-AP Sports Writer Aaron Beard in Raleigh, North Carolina, and Charles Odum in Atlanta; and Associated Press Writer Bob Ferrante in Tallahassee, Florida, contributed to this report.
+AP Sports Writers Aaron Beard in Raleigh, North Carolina, and Charles Odum in Atlanta; and AP freelancer Bob Ferrante in Tallahassee, Florida, contributed to this report.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25